 The 3 Benefits of Using an Email Address in Email Signatures

 Brought to you by Exclaimer

 Choosing what to include in contact information for a professional email signature is fairly straightforward.
 But what about using an email address in email signatures?
-After all, there's only so many details you can include.
+After all, there are only so many details you can include.
 As a rule, your contact details should include your full name, job title, phone number, and your office mailing address.
 Your email signature is your business card over corporate email after all.

 So you might think including an email address in email signatures is a bit pointless.
 There are a number of people who think that there’s no need to add one.
 They say that including an email address is redundant and a waste of time.
 They also say that adding it just extends the lines of text in your email signature template.